 If you're just taking your business online, you'll no doubt have a list of to-dos as long as your arm.

-When a user visits or registers on a website, they are asked to agree to the terms and conditions laid out by the site's owner.
+When users visit or register on a website, they are asked to agree to the terms and conditions laid out by the site's owner.
 This provides businesses with an opportunity to collect data, individually tailor the user experience and improve their site's overall effectiveness.
 It also brings with it additional legal considerations.

-EU GDPR compliance is required for any business or individual that handles user data, no matter where the website's servers are based and regardless of the size of business.
-It applies to all websites that offer goods or services to people in the EU, including small businesses and startups.
+EU GDPR compliance is required for any business or individual that handles user data, no matter where the website's servers are based and regardless of the size of the business.
+It applies to all websites that offer goods or services — whether paid for or free — to people in the EU, including small businesses and startups.

-Before the introduction of the EU-wide GDPR in 2018 (and UK GDPR, brought in following Brexit), many businesses took a 'nice to have' approach to privacy policies, but the introduction of this data regulation brought with it the real threat of legal action against site owners who failed to both include and operate in line with their policy.
+Before the introduction of the EU-wide GDPR in 2018 (and the UK GDPR, brought in following Brexit), many businesses took a 'nice to have' approach to privacy policies.
+However, introducing this data regulation brought with it the real threat of legal action against site owners who failed to include and operate in line with their policy.

-Aside from fines, the UK’s Information Commissioner’s Office (ICO) can also issue a number of other punishments for non-compliance, such as:
+Aside from fines, the UK’s Information Commissioner’s Office (ICO) can also issue:

-The documentation surrounding GDPR rules is long and complex, but the overwhelming majority of cases found to be in breach of the regulation have violated Articles 5, 6 and/or 32:
+The documentation surrounding GDPR rules is long and complex, but the overwhelming majority of cases found to be in breach of the regulation have violated Articles 5, 6 and/or 32.
+But what are they?